Evicencio-05/antique_bookshop/README.md

 # Antique Bookshop

-A Django-based web application for managing an antique bookstore.
-It includes models and views for books, authors, customers, orders, and roles, with Django Admin, authentication, and a Tailwind CSS pipeline for styling.
+A Django-based web inventory management system for a bookstore to centralize and digitize records for books, employees, authors, customers, and orders.
+The system utilizes a relational database to store all data, allowing for efficient tracking of both current and historical inventory.
+CRUD operations for books, authors, customers, and employee information will be restricted to the Owner and Assistant Manager.
+All employees will have read-only access to books, authors, and customers, with full CRUD access to orders for streamlined sales processing.

 ---